Branding is more than cute logos and taglines. It’s sometimes about building a new company or industry. Here’s one example from our collection:

 In this approach, Allison initiated brand development to turn the holistic field into one of respect – now popularized in national media and by consumer demand – rather than the frequent ridicule that was common in those early days.

 As part of this branding, Allison published a study on the public’s use of “holistic health”, requested by the library of the National Institutes of Health, Office of Alternative Medicine.
 Her study was used by some members of Congress to champion legislation in this area at the time.
-Her study showed how the public was using alternative healthcare even when insurance didn't cover it, because allopathic (Western) medicine wasn't solving the patients' problems.
-This "alternative/integrative" healthcare was thriving among the doctors and practitioners in her study.
+Her study showed how the public was using alternative healthcare even when insurance didn’t cover it, because allopathic (Western) medicine wasn’t solving many of the patients’ problems.
+This “alternative/integrative” healthcare was thriving among the doctors and practitioners in her study.

 How to apply branding to your advertising for a winning formula!

 To move clients more speedily towards success, Bliss created the “Walks with Bliss” (Idea Lab walks) as an experiential form of guided strategic business meetings for leadership groups, individual CEOs, or business owners.

 Using neuroscience and physiology (and Mother Nature) to induce visionary ideas, Bliss directs a discovery process to gain breakthrough epiphanies to pressing marketing, management, or general business issues in these 1 hour walks.
 In anecdotal reviews, clients gained unexpected powerful insight and value from these sessions, often with the ability to implement strategies more quickly.